Cathedral Basilica of St. Augustine: Architecture

 The cathedral's eclectic facade is a combination of Spanish mission and Neoclassical styles.
 Spanish mission features include curving bell gables, limited fenestration, clay roof tiles, a semicircular tympanum, prominent statuary niche, and comparatively unadorned walls.
-Neoclassical details surround the entry door; an entablature embellished with triglyphs is topped with a broken pediment above and supported by pairs of Doric columns below.
+Neoclassical details surround the entry door; an entablature embellished with triglyphs topped with a broken pediment above and supported by pairs of Doric columns below.

-On April 12, 1887, with Florida a part of the United States, the old Spanish structure burned once again, but the coquina blocks and cement masonry of the exterior were still salvageable.
+On April 12, 1887, with Florida, a part of the United States, the old Spanish structure burned once again, but the coquina blocks and cement masonry of the exterior were still salvageable.
 Reconstruction was begun with donations from Henry Flagler and funds raised in a national appeal.
-The congregation hired the visiting New York City architect James Renwick, Jr., who rebuilt and enlarged the church with a rectangular-cruciform layout and a European-style transept.
+The congregation hired the visiting New York City architect James Renwick Jr., who rebuilt and enlarged the church with a rectangular-cruciform layout and a European-style transept.

 Renwick devised an elegant roof truss system that exposed the decorated timbers, and he added a Spanish Renaissance-style bell tower, its exposed bell typical of older Spanish mission churches in the west.
 Four bells were placed in the tower, one salvaged from a previous church and inscribed: "Sancte Joseph.
 Ora Pro Nobis.
 D 1682."; another taken from a British cathedral.

-The coquina stone walls, which had saved the old structure from the flames, were of an unusual material apparently inspired by Native American building techniques.
-Coquina is a sedimentary rock from the deposition of seashells on ancient shorelines, and could be cheaply quarried and transported to the town.
-The wet quarry stone hardens when exposed to air, but remains soft enough to be easily worked, serving as a very convenient material.
+The coquina stone walls, which had saved the old structure from the flames, were of an unusual material inspired by Native American building techniques.
+Coquina is a sedimentary rock from the deposition of seashells on ancient shorelines and could be cheaply quarried and transported to the town.
+The wet quarry stone hardens when exposed to air, but remains soft enough to be readily worked, serving as a very convenient material.
 However, the new walls, including the bell tower, were made of modern cast-in-place concrete.